 (Best months for growing Jerusalem Artichokes in USA - Zone 8b regions)

 These are the edible root of a sunflower.
 Plant the tubers deep enough to cover with soil.
 They are quite drought-tolerant, but keep well-watered to grow larger tubers.
 They grow through the summer to 1.5m-tall sunflowers with a smallish flower.
 Dig up the tubers when the flowers die down in autumn.

 Get a couple of tubers from the supermarket or fruit shop.
 Two years after planting you will probably have enough to give away.
 Perennial, if you don't manage to harvest all the tubers - they will regrow year after year.

 Scrape clean or peel (add a tsp of lemon or vinegar to the water to stop the tubers browning).
 Steam, boil, or use in artichoke soup (make with artichokes and some stock).
-Caution - Jerusalem Artichokes are a great promoter of flatulence in some individuals.
+Caution - because they contain 'resistent starch' Jerusalem Artichokes are a great promoter of flatulence in some individuals.

 This planting guide is a general reference intended for home gardeners.
 We recommend that you take into account your local conditions in making planting decisions.